How Does a Pressure Reducing Valve Work for Suction Control?

 Here's how it works:

-• Adjust the set point by either tightening or loosening the adjustment bolt on top.
+- An operator will adjust the set point by either tightening or loosening the adjustment bolt on top.

-• When it's tightened, this will compress the spring
+- When it's tightened, this will compress the spring.

-• The spring then pushes down on the sensing diaphragm assembly, which positions the internal pilot plug.
+- The spring then pushes down on the sensing diaphragm assembly, which positions the internal pilot plug.

-• The pilot plug allows gas from upstream to flow under the motor valve diaphragm.
+- The pilot plug allows gas from upstream to flow under the motor valve diaphragm.
 The pressure is controlled under this diaphragm, which positions the plunger to protect against changes in flow conditions.

 Because the diaphragm has a larger surface area than the plunger, the same pressure can hold the valve in a closed position.